keerthy97/polling-system-API/README.md

 - Navigate to `http://localhost:8000/` in the postman or any other API testing app

+##### As the project is developed solely as an API without a frontend for user visualization, it cannot be hosted with a URL.

 ## Endpoints for testing the API

 - /questions/create (To create a question)